AdamYellen/RatOS-configuration/README.md

 - Install [Klicky Probe](https://github.com/jlas1/Klicky-Probe) macros in a specific sub-directory:
   - ```shell
      git clone https://github.com/AdamYellen/Klicky-Probe-macros.git klicky-probe
-- Modify the klipper args to reference the new printer name and restart Klipper
+- Modify the klipper args to reference the named printer config file and restart Klipper
   - There are two ways to edit this reference based on how Klipper was installed
     - Edit the KLIPPY_ARGS line in /etc/defaults/klipper:
     - ```shell